. . . : : History / David’s Bio, Background & Achievements

 In search of absolute geometric perfection, my Vinson logotype I designed in Typography class at UGA always haunted me.
 For years I designed logo variants always coming back full circle to the original design I realized in ten minutes.
 27 years later I tightened up and refined my personal mark.
 How telling that my focus on stencils during my senior year in high school would lead to such a logo.
 I saw it in my mind and within minutes nearly nailed it.
 Professor Arnholm’s impression of my ten minute solution was “that will last a long time.”
 His sentiment meant the world to me.
 I even coined the term “Yin & Yang Ligatures” specifically birthed from my own logotype’s union of positive and negative space.

 Not to date myself even further than I already have I am doubly thankful for riding the waves during the early days of arcades and home computer gaming.
-I have the latest Nvidia RTX GPU for playing modern games on my Windows 11 PC, but prefer playing text adventures like Zork, shoot ‘em up titles like Doom, and leveling up to challenge Diablo himself in a final, epic battle.
-I also enjoy reminiscing while playing Cyan’s Myst and LucasArts Dark Forces on my 1999 Blueberry iMac I paid $60 for ten years ago.
+I have the latest Nvidia RTX GPU for playing modern games on my Windows 11 PC, but prefer playing text adventures like Zork I, shoot ‘em up titles like Ultimate Doom, and leveling up to challenge Diablo himself in a final, epic battle.
+I also enjoy playing Cyan’s Myst and LucasArts Dark Forces on my minty 1999 Blueberry iMac I bought for $60 well over ten years ago.

 Let’s take a quick stroll back to Zork.
 In case you ever find yourself battling the Troll and Cyclops on your way to challenging the Thief to a final brawl in his own Treasure Room I have some bits to share and assist in your quest for unlocking the Jewel-encrusted Egg.
 The moment you discovered your first prize Up a Tree during your first few moves around the White House and Forest you knew it was a mechanism requiring absolute care and skill you didn’t possess.
 Having left it somewhere in the Cellar or the Maze the Thief casually picks it up taking it back to his lair.
 Once the Thief has taken apart the precious Egg exposing the Clockwork Canary all that’s left is to wind it in the Forest where a songbird will drop your final prize.
 I leave you with the secret way to kill the Thief with his own weapon: